Foster / Volunteer

 No previous dog training experience is required.
 We provide educational materials as well as “hands on” training to educate you on all aspects of fostering a service dog.

 You will be responsible for small miscellaneous expenses such as toys, bones, treats and grooming supplies.
 Fosters are responsible for providing transportation to the veterinarian for boosters, immunizations, routine and emergency care.
-Assistance Dogs for Achieving Independence assumes responsibility for any vet bills during the foster period at one of our program veterinarians at Reynolds Road Animal Hospital or Perrysburg Animal Care.
+Assistance Dogs assumes responsibility for any vet bills during the foster period at one of our program veterinarians at Reynolds Road Animal Hospital or Perrysburg Animal Care.
 You will receive the necessary starter supplies when you pick up your trainee.

 Part of your responsibilities as a foster is attending a regular foster class at our Education and Training Center located in Sylvania, Ohio.
 These classes provide the information our fosters need to complete the training goals for their dogs.
 We have four different classes: Puppy, Beginner, Intermediate, and Advanced.
 A class is chosen for each dog depending on age and training skill level.
 Each dog progresses from level to level depending on when goals are completed.
 During each class an evaluation is done to give fosters goals of what needs improvement and what is going well.